Edith Bowman

 Edith Eleanor Bowman (born 1974) is a Scottish radio DJ and television presenter.
 She hosted Colin and Edith, weekday afternoons, weekend breakfast, and The Radio 1 Review on BBC Radio 1 until 2014 and has presented a variety of music-related television shows and music festivals.
+Since 2016, she has presented the podcast Soundtracking, which has also arranged live recordings.
 Since 2020, Bowman has hosted the annual Scottish Music Awards ceremony.

 Early life

 Bowman was born in 1974 in Anstruther, Fife, Scotland.
 She attended secondary school at Waid Academy in Anstruther and then continued her studies in Media and Communication at Queen Margaret University, Edinburgh.

 Media career

 Television

 Bowman's first on-screen job on television was as a news reader on MTV UK.
 She went on to host many shows for the station, including co-presenting chart show Hitlist UK with Cat Deeley, with whom she also presented travel show Roadtripping for BBC Choice in 2002.
 She also worked as a presenter on Channel 4's breakfast show RI:SE when it launched on 29 April 2002.
 In 2004, she co-presented the BBC Scotland series Teen Commandments with Cameron Stout.
 After occasional appearances in 2003, Bowman co-presented Top of the Pops until the end of the series, replacing Fearne Cotton while she was away.
 In total she appeared on the show ten times including the final weekly episode.
 She returned to Top of the Pops for the 2006 Christmas Special.
 In 2020, during the Coronavirus pandemic, she remotely interviewed the film maker Sofia Coppola for the BBC4 series Life Cinematic.

 She has also presented various music programmes for Channel 4 such as Channel 4 Presents..., Evo Music Rooms, and TBA.
 Bowman also appeared on children's art program SMart in 2007 and has appeared in coverage of festivals such as Glastonbury, T in the Park and Reading and Leeds Festival, for both BBC Radio and TV.
-On 29 April 2011, she was a reporter for BBC TV on their coverage of the wedding of Prince William and Kate Middleton.
+On 29 April 2011, she was a reporter for BBC TV on their coverage of the wedding of Prince William and Catherine Middleton.
 In 2011, she narrated Channel 5's documentary series McFly on the Wall.

 In December 2021, Bowman appeared in an episode of Celebrity Antiques Road Trip, alongside fellow Radio 2 broadcaster Mark Radcliffe.

 In August 2024, Bowman was a quarter-finalist on the nineteenth series of Celebrity MasterChef.